GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Graph-Oriented ORAM ( )

 \tinypara{\prot{ShuffleMem} construction. } Protocol~\ref{prot:shuffleMem} shows the \prot{ShuffleMem} construction.
 Each pair of computation servers $S_i$ and $S_j$ share a common random seed $s_{i,j}$ beforehand.
-As input to this protocol, computation server $S_1$ holds shares $A, B$; $S_2$ holds $B, C$ and $S_3$ holds $C, A$, satisfying that the input $D \equiv A \xor B \xor C$.
-Also, the computation servers construct the shares of the ranging array $L = \{0, 1, \dots, n-1\} \equiv L_A \xor L_B \xor L_C$, which requires one round of communications.
-Specifically, $S_1, S_2$ and $S_3$ at first hold an array of secret shares on zeros, \ie $Z_1 \xor Z_2 \xor Z_3 \equiv \vec{0}$, $|\vec{0}| = n$.
-Each $Z_i$ is uniform random and is only known to $S_i$.
-The construction of zero secret shares requires no interactions after one-time setup~\cite{mohassel2018aby3}. $S_1$ locally computes $L_A = Z_1 \xor L$ and each server sends its local share to the previous server to obtain the secret shares of $L$ (step 0).
+As inputs to this protocol, each computation server holds two out of the three shares $A, B, C$, satisfying that the input $D \equiv A \xor B \xor C$.
+Also, the computation servers construct the shares of the ranging array $L \equiv L_A \xor L_B \xor L_C$, which requires one round of communication.
+Specifically, $S_1, S_2$ and $S_3$ at first construct an array of secret shares on zeros, \ie $Z_1 \xor Z_2 \xor Z_3 \equiv \vec{0}$, $|\vec{0}| = n$, which requires no interactions using~\cite{mohassel2018aby3}.
+Each $Z_i$ is uniformly random and is only known to $S_i$. $S_1$ locally computes $L_A = Z_1 \xor L$ and each server sends its share to the previous server to obtain the secret shares of $L$ (step 0).
 The first step of Protocol~\ref{prot:shuffleMem} is to set up the correlated randomness using the pairwise random seed.
-Specifically, each pair of $S_i$ and $S_j$ generates randomness $Z_{i, j}, Z^{L}_{i, j}$, as well as randomness about their sharing shares of $D$ and $L$, \ie $\tilde{A}, \tilde{B}$ and $\tilde{L_A}, \tilde{L_C}$.
 Also, each pair of $S_i$ and $S_j$ generates a random permutation $\pi_{i, j}$ and the inverse permutation $\pi^{-1}_{i, j}$.